About Brad D. Smith

 A Lifetime of Leadership

-Smith wasn’t born a CEO.
+Brad wasn’t born a CEO.
 His leadership skills have been honed from a collection of life lessons taught by his parents, his martial arts training and the hard-earned lessons from success and failure along the way.

-His foray into martial arts training began during phase that he describes as “unconsciously incompetent,” or what others simply know as the white belt phase.
+His foray into martial arts training began during a phase that he describes as “unconsciously incompetent,” or what others simply know as the white belt phase.
 The white, he explains, represents not only purity, but a blank slate in which the thirst for answers and knowledge is the guiding incentive to push forward.
-As his skills developed, Smith began collecting the answers his younger self was so eager to know, passing along his wisdom to his own students.
-This was the brown belt phase, and it is perhaps where Smith’s path began to carve its way to his future.
+As his skills developed, Brad began collecting the answers his younger self was so eager to know, passing along his wisdom to his own students.
+This was the brown belt phase, and it is perhaps where his path began to carve its way to his future.

 “It was at this stage that I became aware my success was no longer singularly dependent on my individual ability, but now depended on my skills in translating that experience into capability in others as well,” he said.